dimi-fn/Various-Data-Science-Scripts/BI_Business_Intelligence/README.md

 Showcases:

 * create/view reports and dashboards
-    * (*report vs dashboard*: reports provide more pieces of information regarding the dashboard, i.e. reports include a more detailed collection of tables and charts, while dashboards are mostly used for monitoring what is going on and for a quick overview)
+    * *report vs dashboard*: reports provide more pieces of information regarding the dashboard, i.e. reports include a more detailed collection of tables and charts, while dashboards are mostly used for monitoring what is going on and for a quick overview

+    * To create a dashboard: being on a report page => choose pin to a dashboard.
+Every time you modify something on the report, the dashboard get automatically updated

     * you can pin various reports onto one dashboard.
 Clicking upon a dashboard's visual will navigate you to the respective report where you might have created other reports/visuals as well

 * use a Power BI phone app to monitor progress on a targeted variable